Victor784/DSA/README.md

 # DSA
-Data structures and algorithms implementation meant for a better understanding
+Data structures and algorithms implementation meant for a better understanding.
+This library is a header only library at the moment.
+The DS should be templatizited , so please note that if you need to refactor / extend the lib you should also refactor / extend and run the tests to be sure that the functionalitty is not broken.

 # HOW TO USE
 1. Clone the repo
 2. Run configure.sh
 3. Run build.sh
-4. in DataStrucutres/lib you should have the headers and the necessary libs for importing in other projects --
+4. in DataStrucutres/lib you should have the headers --
 If you need to extend the library
 1. Add .hpp and .cpp files with the buissness logic